MinkhantEain/electricity_plus/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+what to be done:
+create a radio button in customer Search to select the method of searching, default be meter id.

+state is to carry over the information to other pages. event is to trigger an event in bloc. bloc is the business logic on a particular event.